GOP worried over Trump's shakeup at Homeland Security

 Breaking News Emails

-After the departures of the heads of Homeland Security and the Secret Service, Sen. Chuck Grassley, R-Iowa, urged Trump not to dump Lee Francis Cissna, the head of U.S. Citizenship and Immigration Services, who is also rumored to be among those on the chopping block.
+After the departures of the heads of Homeland Security and the Secret Service, Sen. Chuck Grassley, R-Iowa, urged Trump not to dump Lee Francis Cissna, the head of Citizenship and Immigration Services, who is also rumored to be on the chopping block.

 Sen. Susan Collins, R-Maine, noted she was involved in the creation of the DHS more than a decade ago and knows "these are vital positions."